Compliance Resources

 Why does our organization need to do this?

-Healthcare organizations must follow strict regulations set by government agencies such as the Office of Inspector General (OIG) and the Department of Health and Human Services (HHS).
-Exclusion list checking helps organizations verify that they are not employing individuals who are excluded from participating in federally funded healthcare programs.
+Healthcare organizations must follow strict regulations set by government agencies such as the OIG and HHS.
+Exclusion list checking helps verify that you are not employing individuals excluded from federally funded healthcare programs.

 Exclusion list checking helps prevent patients from receiving care from individuals who have been excluded from participating in healthcare programs due to disciplinary actions, such as license revocation or criminal convictions.

 Healthcare organizations that employ excluded individuals can face significant penalties and fines, and can also harm their reputation.
-Exclusion list checking helps organizations avoid these consequences by ensuring that they are employing only eligible individuals.
+Exclusion list checking helps avoid these consequences by ensuring only eligible individuals are employed.

 Exclusion list checking is also important from an ethical perspective, as healthcare organizations have a responsibility to provide quality care to patients and to avoid employing individuals who have a history of unethical behavior.

-What happens if my organization fails to check our business involved entities?
+What happens if my organization fails to check?

-If a business fails to check the excluded provider list before employing or contracting with a healthcare provider, they may be at risk of violating federal law and facing serious consequences.
-These can include:
+If a business fails to check the excluded provider list before employing or contracting with a healthcare provider, they may be at risk of violating federal law and facing serious consequences:

 Civil Monetary Penalties

-The OIG can impose penalties for knowingly employing or contracting with excluded individuals or entities.
+The OIG can impose civil monetary penalties for knowingly employing or contracting with excluded individuals or entities.

 The business may be required to repay any Medicare or Medicaid payments received for services provided by an excluded provider.